united-manufacturing-hub/umh.docs.umh.app/umh.docs.umh.app/content/en/docs/getstarted/dataacquisitionmanipulation.md

 hand corner.

    {{% notice info %}}
-   If you want to configure your own connection, either do not use the OPC UA simulator mentioned below, or delete the preconfigured connection named `default-opcua-simulator-connection'.
+   If you want to configure the connection to the OPC UA simulator by yourself, delete the preconfigured connection named `default-opcua-simulator-connection`.

-   **Having two connections to the same device will cause errors!**
+   Having two connections to the same device can cause errors when deploying the Protocol Converter!
    {{% /notice %}}

 2. Under **General Settings** select your instance and give the connection a